aress31/google-authenticator/README.md

 ```

 ### Burp Suite settings
-In the Burp Suite, under the `Extender/Options` tab, click on the `Add` button and load the `swurg-all` jarfile.
+In the Burp Suite, under the `Extender/Options` tab, click on the `Add` button and load the `GoogleAuthenticator-all` jarfile.

 ## Possible Improvements
 - [ ] Add new features.